 Trading Partner Portal: Ireland

 Ireland is a trade-dependent economy and one of the first twelve EU nations to begin circulating the euro in 2002.
 The nation has become an important European hub for key sectors such as biotech, technology, med-tech, and financial services.
-Ireland has a GDP of $250.8 billion and a population of 4.6 million.
+Ireland has a GDP of US$425.889 billion and a population of 4.994 million.

 Ireland is home to a burgeoning business community which includes the software, pharma, finance, and medical technology industries.
 One out of every two hospital ventilators in the world is created in Ireland.
 Along with one in three of contact lenses and one in four products for diabetes patients around the world.

 Economic and trade ties are an important facet of overall US-Irish relations.
-Two-way trade between the United States and Ireland totaled approximately $55 billion in 2016.
-In 2016, the US exported over $9.5 billion in goods to Ireland, a number that has increased steadily over the previous years.
-Top exported products included chemicals, transportation equipment, computers, and manufactured commodities.
-The US imported $45.5 billion from Ireland, with chemicals making up 70.5% percent of the total.
+Two-way trade between the United States and Ireland totaled approximately $87.2 billion in 2021.
+In 2021, the US exported over $9.575 billion in goods to Ireland, a number that has generally increased over the previous years.
+Top exported products included chemicals, computer and electronic products, transportation equipment, miscellaneous manufactured commodities, and oil and gas.
+The US imported $73.7 billion from Ireland in 2021, an increase from $66 billion in 2020, with chemicals making up 66.9% percent of the total.
 U.S. Department of Commerce

 Irish-California Trade Relations